csingley/ofxtools/docs/client.rst

 Scanning for OFX connection formats
 -----------------------------------
 What if you can't make an OFX connection?
-Your bank isn't in ``ofxtools``; it isn't at `OFX Home`_ but you can't make it work; or you're trying to connect to a non-US institution and all you have is the URL.
+Your bank isn't in ``ofxtools``; it isn't at `OFX Home`_; it is in OFX Home but you can't request a profile; or you're trying to connect to a non-US institution and all you have is the URL.

 Quicken hasn't yet updated to OFX version 2, so your bank may require a lower protocol version in order to connect.
 The ``--version`` argument is used for